flowersnlyrics/how-to-mcu/assignments/1a_printf_specifiers.md

 # Questions
 1. What is the format specifier for printing a number in scientific notation?
 Print 1000 in scientific notation.
-1. Print `-10` with a minimum width of 3.
+1. Print the number -10
 2. Print `2.123456` with a minimum width of 3.
 2. Print `5` zero-padded with 3 zeros.
 3. Print `12800` in hex.